unofficialnikke/RepositoryViewer/README.md

-# GitHub Starred Repositories Application
+# GitHub Starred Repositories Viewer

 ## Overview
 This application allows users to authenticate via GitHub OAuth and fetch their starred repositories.
 It's built using Vue 3 and TypeScript for the frontend, and Node.js with JavaScript for the backend.